 The chemical structure of MCTs makes them more easily and rapidly digested than other fats.
 MCTs are absorbed from the intestine intact and taken directly into the portal system, allowing for quick absorption and utilization.
 Compared to the absorption of LCTs, in which the fatty acid chain must be broken down and separated from the glycerol backbone before being transported into the blood.

 In English: Fats made mostly of MCTs (like coconut oil) are used as a source of energy much quicker than those made of LCTs.

 In addition to its rapidly absorbable quality, coconut oil has many other components that contribute to its likeability among consumers.
-It is rich in lauric acid, which contains antibacterial, antimicrobial, and antiviral properties that have been claimed to help clear up acne, speed up metabolism, and boost the immune system.
+It is rich in lauric acid, which contains antibacterial, antimicrobial, and antiviral properties that have been claimed to help clear up acne, speed up metabolism, and boost the immune system, additionally if used along with renewal derm your skin could get and extra boost and start looking younger.
 Lauric Acid also has been shown to improve high-density lipoprotein, HDL, (good cholesterol) levels in the body.
 Coconut oil has also been shown to increase thyroid function, and may even be a natural treatment for Alzheimer’s disease by creating an alternative source of brain fuel.

 With all this in mind, we can now look into the 3 popular studies exploring the effects of coconut oil.
 Keep in mind, these are all preliminary studies and more clinical studies need to be conducted to find absolute answers.

 Study 1: Effects of coconut oil on the biochemical and anthropometric profiles of women presenting abdominal obesity